Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 6. What services and supports are available to me while I am in school?

-While receiving educational training, DOR may provide you with support and services necessary for you to reach your employment goal and complete your educational training.
+While receiving educational training, DOR may provide you with supports and services necessary for you to reach your employment goal and complete your educational training.
 Examples of these supports include, but are not limited to, the following:

 - assessments for determining vocational rehabilitation needs;